langchain-ai/langsmith-sdk/js/README.md

 process.env["LANGCHAIN_TRACING_V2"] = "true";
 process.env["LANGCHAIN_ENDPOINT"] = "https://api.langchain.plus"; // or your own server
 process.env["LANGCHAIN_API_KEY"] = "<YOUR-LANGCHAINPLUS-API-KEY>";
-// process.env["LANGCHAIN_PROJECT"] = "My Session Name"; // Optional: "default" is used if not set
+// process.env["LANGCHAIN_PROJECT"] = "My Project Name"; // Optional: "default" is used if not set
 ```

-> **Tip:** Sessions are groups of traces.
-All runs are logged to a session.
-If not specified, the session is set to `default`.
+> **Tip:** Projects are groups of traces.
+All runs are logged to a project.
+If not specified, the project is set to `default`.

 2. **Run an Agent, Chain, or Language Model in LangChain**